17jwk3/RF-Filter/README.md

 <img alt="" src="media/Filter_1.jpg" wdith ="600"/>
 <img alt="" src="media/Filter_2.jpg" wdith ="600"/>

-Going forward it could be beneficial to have the filter attenuate faster, usually a draw back from steeper attentuation when simulating was the bandwidth of the filter was reduced.
+Going forward it could be beneficial to have the filter attenuate faster.
+I found the draw back from steeper attentuation when simulating was the bandwidth of the filter was reduced, since the bandwidth was more important I sacraficed the attentuation.

-Overall I am happy with the results and am excited to manufacture the amplifier PCB with matching network using open stubs.
+Overall I am happy with the results and am excited to manufacture a amplifier PCB with a matching network using open stubs.